Psychotherapy and Counselling Clinic (PCC)

-(PDC) provides behaviour support therapy to NDIS registered participants.
+(PCC) provides behaviour support therapy to NDIS registered participants.
 In addition, we provide our services to local Victorians.
 We apply person-centred values in consideration of our clients during our counselling and psychotherapy sessions.
-PDC makes home and school visits and welcomes clients and participants to the clinic for face-to-face appointments.
-However, depending on the situation with ‘COVID-19 lock down’, our therapists may need to use online video conferences and or telehealth.
+PCC makes home and school visits and welcomes clients and participants to the clinic for face-to-face appointments.
+However, depending on the situation with ‘COVID-19 lock down’, our therapists may need to use online video conferences and or tele-health.

 Behaviour support therapists, counsellors and psychotherapists help NDIS participants, children, adolescents, adults and senior adults in the community of Victoria and Internationally that are suffering from any one or more of the below,